Connect with others who understand.

 The most common type of neurosurgery for epilepsy is resection, in which the portion of the brain causing seizures is removed.
 If successful, the surgery can provide long-term remission from seizures.
 Names of resection procedures often end in “-ectomy,” which means “removal by cutting.”

-Temporal lobectomy, also known as temporal lobe resection, is the most frequently performed of all epilepsy surgeries and has the highest rate of success.
-Other resection surgeries include:
+Temporal lobectomy, also known as temporal lobe resection, is the most frequently performed of all epilepsy surgeries and has the highest success rate.
+However, there are several other types of resection surgeries.

 Disconnection Surgery